truenas/middleware/docs/userguide/index.rst

 * Repeat this process to create a user account for every user that will need access to the CIFS share

 #.
-If you are not using Active Directory or LDAP, create a group in Account → Groups → Add Group.
-Once the group is created, click its Members button
+If you are not using Active Directory or LDAP, create a group in :menuselection:`Account --> Groups --> Add Group`.
+Once the group is created, click its
-    and add the user accounts that you created in step 1.
+    "Members" button and add the user accounts that you created in step 1.

-#.  **Give the group permission to the volume** in Storage → View Volumes.
+#.  **Give the group permission to the volume** in :menuselection:`Storage --> View Volumes`.
 When setting the permissions:

-* set Owner(user) to *nobody*
+* set "Owner(user)" to *nobody*

-* set the Owner(group) to the one you created in Step 2
+* set the "Owner(group)" to the one you created in Step 2

-* Mode: check the write checkbox for the Group as it is unchecked by default
+* Mode: check the write checkbox for the "Group" as it is unchecked by default

-#.  **Create a CIFS share** in Sharing → CIFS Shares → Add CIFS Share with the following attributes:
+#.  **Create a CIFS share** in :menuselection:`Sharing --> CIFS Shares --> Add CIFS Share` with the following attributes:

 * Name: input the name of the share

 * Path: browse to the volume to be shared

-* keep the Browsable to Network Clients box checked
+* keep the "Browsable to Network Clients" box checked

 .. note:: be careful about unchecking the "Browsable to Network Clients" box.
 When this box is checked (the default), other users will see the names of every share that exists using Windows Explorer, but they will receive a permissions denied error message if they try to access someone else's share.
 If this box